roboyeti/wth/Readme.md

     - Example: ruby wth.rb -c wth_my_other_config.yml

 ## Configuration - Modules
+- Modules are interfaces to software installed on your mining machines or remote APIs.
+You may have to install software yourself on one or more machines to get the features of a module.
 - Specific configuration options can be found in the example config.
 - Brief documentation for how to enable APIs for a specific module target can be found in docs/modules/<target_name>.